 - Valid Passport: You must have a passport that has at least 6 months of validity from the date at which you plan to enter China.
 The passport must have at least 2 blank pages and will need to be signed.

 - Completed Application Form: This form can be downloaded here on the Chinese consulate website.
-You’ll need to have a signed application form for each traveler, even if they are children.
+You’ll need to have a signed application form for each traveler, even if they are children (the guardian can sign on their behalf).

 - Passport Photos: Photos must be taken against a white background sometime within the last 6 months.
 Size requirements for the China visa photo are 48 mm x 33 mm.
 This photo will be glued to your application form.